vidalastudillo/buildroot_in/README.md

 A Docker image for using [Buildroot][buildroot].
 It can be found on [Docker Hub][hub].

-## Quick Tips
+# Quick Setup

-* Before start, be sure to set Docker Engine configuration on the host allows enough the disk space, processors and other resources.
+Before start, be sure to set Docker Engine configuration on the host allows enough the disk space, processors and other resources.
+Processors and memory play a huge impact on the speed of the builds.

-* To get a clone, use at the host:
+1. Get a clone of this repo at your host:

 ``` shell
 git clone https://github.com/vidalastudillo/docker-buildroot
 ```

-* Check [migrating Buildroot][migrating_buildroot] if you change the Buildroot version on the Dockerfile.

-## Get started

-1. To get started build the Docker image.
+2. Build the Docker image.

 ``` shell
 docker build -t "advancedclimatesystems/buildroot" .
 ```

-2. Create a [data-only container][data-only] to use as build and download cache and to store your build products.
+3. Create a [data-only container][data-only] to use as build and download cache and to store your build products.

 ``` shell
 docker run -i --name buildroot_output advancedclimatesystems/buildroot /bin/echo "Data only."
 ```

 This container has 2 volumes at `/root/buildroot/dl` and `/buildroot_output`.

 Buildroot downloads al data to the first volume, the last volume is used as build cache, cross compiler and build results.

-## Usage
+# Usage

 A small script has been provided to make using the container a little easier.

 It's located at [scripts/run.sh][run.sh].
 Instructions below show how to build a kernel for the Raspberry Pi using the a defconfig provided by Buildroot.

 ``` shell